RocketSoftware/rocket-mvbasic/docs/usage/Catalog.md

 }
 ```

+- `readServerInternal`: the extension requests catalog related information from server per *X* seconds when connected to a U2 server. *X* is the value you set to this setting.
+By default *X* is 5 seconds.
 - `isSearchAllDirs`: specifies whether to search all sub-folders to find catalog programs in the current account folder.
 By default, the value is false, and only the folder containing the file current being edited is searched.
 If set to true, all sub-folders will be searched.
 - `programDirs`: sets the account and folder in which to search for catalog files.
 You can add multiple items in this setting.
     - `fileName`: file folder name.